Tell Your Legislators:

 the Gorham “Connector”!

-Last week, we got another huge win, as the Maine Turnpike Authority announced it was stepping aside on the effort to address traffic issues west of Portland.
-The Maine DOT would take over addressing the problem.
+The Maine Turnpike Authority has announced it is stepping aside on the effort to address traffic issues west of Portland.
+The Maine DOT has said it will take over the lead addressing the challenge.

 But, the law passed in 2017 authorized the MTA to decide whether or not the highway is a good idea, then build it, with no limit on how much they spend, how much they have to raise tolls on everyone to pay for it, or who they bulldoze along the way.